kitesi/gpa-calculator/README.md

 ## Future

--   add final grade calculator for a requested grade (e.g. I want an A, what do I need to get on the final)
--   more options, such as verbosity
--   add meta.name and other meta options
 -   add root project config file like ~/grades/config.json
 -   add tests
 -   add syntax highlighting to grade file on vscode